No. 20 Florida rallies past Kentucky 28-27 to extend streak (Sep 23, 2017) | FOX Sports

 No. 20 Florida rallies past Kentucky 28-27 to extend streak (Sep 23, 2017)

 LEXINGTON, Ky.
+(AP) Florida’s Hail Mary win over Tennessee apparently was just a teaser of how the No. 20 Gators respond to adversity.

+Case in point was their latest comeback from the brink against Kentucky, a gut check that put them in a familiar place in the Southeastern Conference.

-(AP) Freddie Swain caught a 5-yard touchdown pass from backup quarterback Luke Del Rio with 43 seconds remaining to cap No. 20 Florida’s rally from a 13-point, fourth-quarter deficit that beat Kentucky 28-27 on Saturday night.
+Freddie Swain caught a 5-yard touchdown pass from backup quarterback Luke Del Rio with 43 seconds remaining to cap Florida’s rally from 13 points down in the fourth quarter to beat Kentucky 28-27 on Saturday night.

-The Gators extended their winning streak over the Wildcats to 31 games, the nation’s longest streak in FBS, and took early control of the Southeastern Conference’s Eastern Division.
-And it required everything they had after trailing most of the night.
+The Gators extended their winning streak over the Wildcats to 31 games, the nation’s longest streak in FBS, and took early control of the SEC’s Eastern Division.
+Coming a week after a last-second, 63-yard touchdown pass beat the Volunteers 26-20 , this rally required even more resolve after trailing most of the night.

 Down 27-14 in the fourth quarter, Florida (2-1, 2-0) got within a touchdown on Brandon Powell’s 6-yard TD run with 7:58 left.
 Del Rio then marched the Gators 58 yards for the winning score to stun a blue-clad sellout crowd of 61,000 hungry to see Kentucky end a generation of frustration against the Gators.

-Kentucky’s last chance to win ended when Austin MacGinnis’ 57-yard field goal fell short as time expired.
+Kentucky’s desperation attempt to win ended when Austin MacGinnis’ 57-yard field goal fell short as time expired.
+That sparked a wild celebration by Gators players, who swamped the field after their improbable victory.

-Del Rio, who relieved Feleipe Franks in the second half, completed 9 of 14 passes for 74 yards.
+Winning required replacing Feleipe Franks with Del Rio late in the third quarter with Florida down 24-14.
+The junior was intercepted by Darius West on his first series and struggled again on his second possession, but didn’t give up.

+”I just tried to settle down as best I could, move the ball, which was encouraging,” said Del Rio, who led Florida’s 45-7 rout of Kentucky last year in Gainesville.
+The pick was just a miscommunication on my part.
+I knew we could move the ball better.”

 THE TAKEAWAY

 Florida: The Gators played catch-up all night and their perseverance once again paid off in the end thanks to Del Rio, who was the QB in last year’s 45-7 rout of Kentucky in Gainesville.
-They ended up outgaining the Wildcats 395-340 and dealt another painful loss to Kentucky.
+Del Rio threw an interception but had the resolve to lead a fourth-quarter rally and find receivers.
+They ended up outgaining the Wildcats 395-340, including 186 rushing against a unit that entered the game leading the SEC, yielding just 57 yards per game and ranking third nationally.
+Malik Davis rushed for 93 yards on 21 carries.

 UP NEXT